 Vitamin B100 rich in vitamins and minerals such as: vitamin B1 - 6666.7%, vitamin B2 - 5555.6%, vitamin B5 - 2000%, vitamin B6 - 5000%, vitamin B9 - 100%, vitamin B12 - 3333.3%, vitamin H - 200%, vitamin PP - 500%

-• Vitamin B1 is a part of the most important enzymes of carbohydrate and energy metabolism, which provide the body with energy and plastic substances, as well as the metabolism of branched-chain amino acids.
-Lack of this vitamin leads to serious disorders of the nervous, digestive and cardiovascular systems.
+• Vitamin B1 is part of the most important enzymes of carbohydrate and energy metabolism, providing the body with energy and plastic substances, as well as the metabolism of branched amino acids.
+A lack of this vitamin leads to serious disorders of the nervous, digestive and cardiovascular systems.

-• Vitamin B2 participates in redox reactions, enhances the color sensitivity of the visual analyzer and dark adaptation.
-Insufficient intake of vitamin B2 is accompanied by a violation of the condition of the skin, mucous membranes, impaired light and twilight vision.
+• Vitamin B2 participates in redox reactions, helps to increase the color sensitivity of the visual analyzer and dark adaptation.
+Insufficient intake of vitamin B2 is accompanied by impaired condition of the skin, mucous membranes, and impaired light and twilight vision.

-• Vitamin B5 participates in protein, fat, carbohydrate metabolism, cholesterol metabolism, the synthesis of a number of hormones, hemoglobin, promotes the absorption of amino acids and sugars in the intestine, supports the function of the adrenal cortex.
-Lack of pantothenic acid can lead to damage to the skin and mucous membranes.
+• Vitamin B5 participates in protein, fat, carbohydrate metabolism, cholesterol metabolism, the synthesis of a number of hormones, hemoglobin, promotes the absorption of amino acids and sugars in the intestines, supports the function of the adrenal cortex.
+A lack of pantothenic acid can lead to damage to the skin and mucous membranes.

-• Vitamin B9 as a coenzyme, they are involved in the metabolism of nucleic acids and amino acids.
-Folate deficiency leads to impaired synthesis of nucleic acids and protein, which results in inhibition of cell growth and division, especially in rapidly proliferating tissues: bone marrow, intestinal epithelium, etc. Insufficient consumption of folate during pregnancy is one of the causes of prematurity, malnutrition, congenital malformations and developmental disorders of the child.
-A strong association has been shown between folate and homocysteine levels and the risk of cardiovascular disease.
+• Vitamin B9 as a coenzyme they participate in the metabolism of nucleic acids and amino acids.
+Folate deficiency leads to disruption of the synthesis of nucleic acids and proteins, resulting in inhibition of cell growth and division, especially in rapidly proliferating tissues: bone marrow, intestinal epithelium, etc. Insufficient folate intake during pregnancy is one of the causes of prematurity, malnutrition, and congenital deformities and child development disorders.
+A strong relationship has been shown between folate and homocysteine levels and the risk of cardiovascular disease.

-• Vitamin B12 plays an important role in the metabolism and conversion of amino acids.
-Folate and vitamin B12 are interrelated vitamins and are involved in hematopoiesis.
-Lack of vitamin B12 leads to the development of partial or secondary folate deficiency, as well as anemia, leukopenia, thrombocytopenia.
+• Vitamin B12 plays an important role in the metabolism and transformation of amino acids.
+Folate and vitamin B12 are interconnected vitamins that are involved in hematopoiesis.
+A lack of vitamin B12 leads to the development of partial or secondary folate deficiency, as well as anemia, leukopenia, and thrombocytopenia.

-• Vitamin H participates in the synthesis of fats, glycogen, the metabolism of amino acids.
-Insufficient intake of this vitamin can lead to disruption of the normal state of the skin.
+• Vitamin H participates in the synthesis of fats, glycogen, amino acid metabolism.
+Insufficient consumption of this vitamin can lead to disruption of the normal condition of the skin.

 • Vitamin PP participates in redox reactions of energy metabolism.
-Insufficient vitamin intake is accompanied by disruption of the normal state of the skin, gastrointestinal tract and nervous system.
+Insufficient vitamin intake is accompanied by disruption of the normal condition of the skin, gastrointestinal intestinal tract and nervous system.

 still hide